slowkow/snpsea/doc/SNPsea_manual.md

 > programmers.

 [GCC, the GNU Compiler][gcc]

+> The GNU Compiler Collection is a compiler system produced by the GNU Project
+> supporting various programming languages.

 I use [`c++0x`][cxx0x] features in my C++ code, so you must use a compiler that supports them.
 I compiled successfully with versions 4.6.3 (the default